Weber State Wildcats football

 The Weber State Wildcats football program is the intercollegiate American football team for Weber State University, located in Ogden, Utah.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and is a charter member of the Big Sky Conference, founded in 1963.
 The school's first football team was fielded a year earlier in 1962.
 Home games are played at the 17,312-seat Stewart Stadium.
-After the 2022 departure of Jay Hill, the winningest coach in program history, the Wildcats will be led by coach Mickey Mental beginning in 2023.
+The Wildcats are led by coach Mickey Mental following the 2022 departure of Jay Hill, the winningest coach in program history.